Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Leak@ : A Meta-Metric for Reliable Unlearning Evaluation

 \textbf{ROUGE-L Score (RS)} measures the word-level overlap between the model’s generated response $f(q;\bft)$ to a question $q$ and the corresponding gold answer~\cite{lin2004rouge}.

 \textbf{Cosine Similarity (CS)} measures semantic similarity between the generated response $f(q;\bft)$ and the gold answer $a$ by comparing their contextual embeddings.
-We compute embeddings using a pretrained sentence transformer model (e.g., Sentence-BERT~\cite{reimers-2019-sentence-bert}) and report the cosine of the angle between the two embedding vectors.
-The score ranges from $-1$ to $1$, with higher values indicating stronger semantic alignment between $f(q;\bft)$ and $a$.
+We compute embeddings using a pretrained sentence transformer (e.g., Sentence-BERT~\cite{reimers-2019-sentence-bert}) and report the cosine of the angle between the two embedding vectors, which takes value in $(-1, 1)$, with higher values indicating stronger semantic alignment between $f(q;\bft)$ and $a$.

-\textbf{Entailment Score (ES)} quantifies factual correctness by checking whether a generated answer $f(q;\bft)$ entails the ground truth $a$, using a pretrained NLI model~\cite{sileo2023tasksource}: $f(q;\bft)$ is considered to entail $a$ if a human reading the generated answer would typically infer that the gold answer $a$ is most likely true~\cite{yuan2024closer}.
+\textbf{Entailment Score (ES)} quantifies factual correctness by checking whether a generated answer $f(q;\bft)$ entails the ground truth $a$, using a pretrained NLI model~\cite{sileo2024tasksource}: $f(q;\bft)$ is considered to entail $a$ if a human reading the generated answer would typically infer that the gold answer $a$ is most likely true~\cite{yuan2024closer}.
 The score is binary ($1$ if entailed, $0$ otherwise).

 \textbf{Accuracy (Acc)} evaluates question–answer (QA) performance in a multiple-choice format for WMDP.
 Specifically, we use a zero-shot QA setup, selecting the option $A, B, C,$ or $D$ with the highest logit as the model's prediction.